 2nd SAAF Spitfire pilots' reunion honours WW2 heroes

-The Friends of the SAAF Museum’s (FSAAFM) Spitfire Restoration Project received another boost on Saturday 4th November, when twelve veteran pilots who have flown Spitfires gathered at the SAAF Museum at Air Force Base Swartkop, to share reminiscences about their days flying that iconic aircraft, and to be honoured by a large crowd who had gathered for that purpose.
+The Friends of the SAAF Museum’s (FSAAFM) Spitfire Restoration Project received another boost on Saturday 4th November, when eleven veteran pilots who have flown Spitfires gathered at the SAAF Museum at Air Force Base Swartkop, to share reminiscences about their days flying that iconic aircraft, and to be honoured by a large crowd who had gathered for that purpose.
 A similar event was held in April 2017 at AFB Swartkop, with ten Spitfire pilots having attended.

 The Spitfire Restoration Project team were aware that there were other Spitfire pilots in the country, so they went to additional efforts to locate and contact them – this was the result...